 1. Balance transfer credit card

 The best balance transfer cards often come with zero interest or a very low interest rate for an introductory period of up to 18 months.
-These allow you to move the balances from high-interest rate credit cards to the new one.
-The idea is to pay the entire balance before the promotional APR period ends or you risk racking up even more interest than you started with.
+These allow you to move the balances from high-interest rate credit cards and other debts to the new card.
+The idea is to pay the entire balance before the promotional APR period ends.
+Otherwise, you risk racking up even more interest than you started with.

 You’ll need a balance transfer card with a credit limit that is high enough to accommodate the balances you’re rolling over and an annual percentage rate (APR) low enough to make it worthwhile.
 Use a credit card balance transfer calculator to see how long it will take you to pay off your balances.

-Using a balance transfer credit card is best for those who are disciplined and will avoid running up debt on their existing credit cards once the balances have been shifted to the new card.
+Using a balance transfer credit card is best for those who can avoid using their existing credit cards once the balances have been shifted to the new card.
 If you choose to use a balance transfer credit card, have a plan to pay off the debt before the credit card’s introductory rate expires.

 2. Home equity loan or home equity line of credit (HELOC)

-Home equity is the difference between the appraised value of your home and how much you owe on your mortgage.
+Your home equity is the difference between the appraised value of your home and how much you owe on your mortgage.
 If you’re a homeowner with enough equity and a good credit history, you can borrow some of that equity at an affordable rate to consolidate your debts.
-Many home equity borrowers use the money to pay off higher-interest debt, such as credit cards.

 Your options for borrowing from home equity include home equity loans, which give you a lump sum of money at a fixed rate, and HELOCs, which give you a credit line to draw from at a variable rate.
 Both act as second mortgages, which means you’ll add an additional monthly payment to your plate.
 Still, they can be good options for debt consolidation if you have enough equity to qualify.

 HELOCs are often best for those who have significant equity in their home and prefer a long repayment timeline.
 That being said, it’s important to shop around to find the most competitive rate to avoid racking up thousands in interest.
 Also make sure you have confidence in your repayment ability, both now and down the road.

 3. Debt consolidation loan

 A debt consolidation loan can be a smart way to consolidate debt if you qualify for a low interest rate, enough funds to cover your debts and a comfortable repayment term.
 These loans are unsecured, so your rate and borrowing limit hinge on your credit profile (or your cosigner’s, if applicable)

 You’ll use all or a portion of the loan proceeds to pay off the balances for debts you want to consolidate.
 Like a balance transfer credit card, instead of paying each creditor monthly, you’ll now make a single monthly payment on the personal loan to streamline the debt payoff process.

-Debt consolidation loans are generally a good option for those who have a credit profile that allows for securing favorable interest rates and a borrowing limit that accommodates all of your debt.
-You’ll generally need a credit score at least in the mid-600s and a history of making on-time payments for the best rates, although bad credit personal loans exist — but the interest rates may be too high to make consolidation worthwhile.
+Debt consolidation loans are generally a good option for those who have good to excellent credit.
+This is generally considered a credit score in at least the mid-600s and a history of making on-time payments.
+That being said, bad credit personal loans exist — but the interest rates may be too high to make consolidation worthwhile.

 4. Peer-to-peer loan

-Peer-to-peer lending platforms pair borrowers and individual investors for unsecured loans that generally range from $25,000 to $50,000.
-Like personal loans, P2P loans are unsecured, so the borrower’s credit history is the key factor for rates, terms, borrowing limits and fees.
+Peer-to-peer (P2P) lending platforms pair borrowers and individual investors for unsecured loans that generally range from $25,000 to $50,000.
+Like personal loans, P2P loans are unsecured, so your credit history is a key factor.
 The higher your credit score, the lower the interest rate and the more you can borrow.

-Eligibility requirements for peer-to-peer lending are not always as strict as other types of borrowing.
-Some P2P lenders allow applicants to qualify with a lower credit score.
-Before using this type of loan, compare the fees and interest rates with other options.
+In addition, eligibility requirements for P2P loans are not always as strict as other types.
+Some P2P lenders allow applicants to qualify with a lower credit score, so before making a decision, compare the fees and interest rates with other options.